What is EDI?

 Utilizing an EDI solution can help eliminate the risks that paper and email usage is susceptible to by 30 to 40 percent.
 Aside from manual data entry errors posing as less of a probability, other human errors can likely be eliminated.
 EDI eliminates human mistakes like illegible faxes and handwriting, incorrectly taken orders or keying errors, and lost orders or mail – costly flaws that could potentially derail or lengthen the order process and time it takes to fulfill the job from start to finish.

 It also provides real-time visibility into transaction statuses.
 This can enable faster decision-making and allows better responsiveness to errors and customer needs.

-Related Reading: EDI File Translation
+Related Reading: What is EDI File Translation?

 EDI doesn’t just help simplify business processes; it offers environmental benefits too.
 By replacing paper-centralized processes with electronic alternatives, EDI can reduce waste and promote sustainability.
 The operational efficiencies EDI increases can also lead to less energy waste by permitting fewer errors.

 With GoAnywhere, organizations that need EDI file translation can easily read, write, map, and move X12 and XML files (formats widely used in EDI) between databases.